Seeberville Murders

-The Seeberville Murders, also less commonly referred to as the Seeberville Affair or the Seeberville Massacre, was a homicide, which resulted in the deaths of striking miners Steven "Steve" Putrich and Alois "Louis" Tijan on August 14, 1913.
+The Seeberville Murders, less commonly referred to as the Seeberville Affair or the Seeberville Massacre, were homicides which resulted in the deaths of striking miners Steven "Steve" Putrich and Alois "Louis" Tijan on August 14, 1913.
 Putrich and Tijan were killed by a group of strikebreakers in Seeberville, Michigan, a suburb of Painesdale.
-The murders took place during the bitter Copper Country strike of 1913–14, one of the United States' most violent labor strike.
+The murders took place during the bitter Copper Country strike of 1913–14, one of the United States' most violent labor strikes.

 Putrich and Tijan are considered among the first real casualties of the strike.

 The deaths were especially significant considering that a local doctor classified the death of Steven Putrich as homicide.
 In addition to this, interpreters were brought in during the Seeberville trials and the coroner's inquest, whereas after the Italian Hall Disaster the government would refuse to use any interpreters whatsoever.

 "Shortcut"

 On Thursday, August 14, 1913, two striking miners of Croatian descent, Ivan Kalan and Ivan Stimac, went to South Range, Michigan, along with a group of other strikers to collect strike benefits.
 There they discovered that there were no benefits for them as the Western Federation of Miners could not fully fund a strike of this size.
 After having a drink, they headed back to their homes in Seeberville.
 As they passed through Painesdale, Kalan and Stimac went into a store to buy some soda pop; the rest of the group continued on without them.
 After finishing their pop, Kalan and Stimac continued on towards Seeberville.
 They decided to take a shortcut to Seeberville from Painesdale that cut across mining company property.